saberzero1/quartz-themes/themes/dracula-for-obsidian/README.md

-# dracula-for-obsidian
+# Dracula for Obsidian

-- Theme: dracula-for-obsidian
+- Theme: Dracula for Obsidian
 - Author: jarodise

 ## Preview